The learning environment makes extensive use of context menu to initiate tasks and actions.

 The Resources tool is used to organise unit materials, such as the unit guide, lecture notes and readings.
 The Resources tool enables you to create, edit, organise, and delete modules and topics in your unit.
 Using the Resources tool you can:

-- create and edit the modules and topics that make up the unit.
+- create and edit the modules and topics that make up the unit

-- import unit content in from existing sources
+- import unit resources from existing sources

 - change the way the learning environment displays your unit resources